Agilan: Production

 The film was tentatively titled as JR28.
 Later, the title of the film was announced to be Agilan.
-Jayam Ravi, will be playing the role of a marine engineer in this film.
-Priya Bhavani Shankar was chosen as the female leads in this film marking her first collaboration with Jayam Ravi.
+Ravi Mohan, will be playing the role of a marine engineer in this film.
+Priya Bhavani Shankar was chosen as the female leads in this film marking her first collaboration with Ravi Mohan.
 Other actors and actresses like Tanya Ravichandran, Chirag Jani, and Harish Uthaman etc where chosen to play pivotal roles in the film.
 The shooting of the film was wrapped up on 27 May 2022.

 Music

-The film’s music will be composed by Sam C. S. which also marks his Second collaboration with Jayam Ravi after Adanga Maru.
+The film’s music is composed by Sam C. S. which also marks his second collaboration with Ravi Mohan after Adanga Maru.
 The first single titled "Dhrogam" was released on 27 February 2023.